Hi Lazy Moms!

-And in honor of our 40th tip I just had to share Shiloam's GREAT advice on what they do at her house when one of their children is sick.
-I have to say I'm super impressed and I think you will be too....
+I just had to share some GREAT advice sent in by reader, Shiloam, on what they do at her house when one of their children is sick.
+I have to say I’m super impressed and I think you will be too….

 A child will wake up and tell me they’re not feeling well.
 (Or they’ve already puked and need help.)
 They scoop up their comforter or blanket and head in to Mom and Dad’s BATHROOM.
 Yep.
 Bathroom.
 I’ve placed a thick blanket on the floor and then a couple of old towels on their pillow and a crib mattress with a sheet on it.
 We specifically purchased another crib mattress and used the old one for the sick nights/days.

 My kids usually grab the barf bucket, while we’re getting a pillow with a plastic cover n’ pillow case, and some Clorox wipes—just in case.
 The mattress lays right next to the tub and the door that goes into the toilet area, which we keep open.
 We do this for a few reasons.
 One, we keep either that light on or the shower light on.
 They’re bright enough to see what they’re doing without keeping us awake too.
 And two, timing is everything when you’re sick.
 If they’re going to puke, the toilet is right there.
 This also works for when they’re unable to keep anything in them from both ends.
 If that’s the case, a quick wash in the tub and a single sheet and comforter usually does the trick.
 If they vomit on the old mattress, we take the sheet off and wipe it down with Clorox wipes.
 If they miss the bucket and hit the towels, they go right into the washer—that night, right then and there.
 (Nobody wants to wake up to the smell of old vomit in their house.
 And lets face it, you’ll probably be up again to check on the sick child, so switching the laundry isn’t so bad.
 Wrinkled sheets don’t matter at this point.)